 Review of sound performance management, achievement pay, and dispute resolution.

 The State's Compensation Team provides guidance on the statutes and procedures that govern the process for review and approval of personal services contracts.

-The Division of Human Resources will hold informational (“meet and confer”) sessions to explain the survey process and methods used in collecting information, to answer questions and to seek employee feedback on the process.
+The Division of Human Resources in partnership with Milliman Inc. will hold informational (“meet and confer”) sessions to explain the survey process and methods used in collecting information, to answer questions and to seek employee feedback on the process.

 Handouts for the sessions include:

 Handouts for the sessions will be posted on https://www.colorado.gov/

 An across-the-board (ATB) pay increase of have not been approved for all Executive Branch and State classified employees.
 Merit increases have not been approved.
 Classified state employees can calculate the application of the across-the-board and merit increases for FY 2015-16 by clicking here once they are approved.

 - 2014-15 Across the board and merit pay calculations